omarkmu/pz-omichat/docs/user-guide/emote-shortcuts.md

 The shortcuts can also be used without a message; sending `!hi` will play the animation without sending a message in chat.

 > [!NOTE]
-> Unless the emote is the only thing sent, it must come after a space.
+> Unless the emote is at the beginning of the message, it must come after a space.
 > This is to prevent accidentally including an emote after ending a sentence with an exclamation point.

 ## Shortcut list